NVIDIAGameWorks/kaolin/docs/modules/kaolin.metrics.rst

 We currently provide an IoU for voxelgrid, sided distance based metrics such as chamfer distance, point_to_mesh_distance and other simple regularization such as uniform_laplacian_smoothing.
+For tetrahedral mesh, we support the equivolume and AMIPS losses.

 .. toctree::
    :maxdepth: 2